raguay/ModalFileManager-NWjs/README.md

 - Create a proper macOS application
 - Get Windows working
 - Get Linux tested and working
+- Get audio listening in the Extras Panel.
 - Documentation!
 - Of course, bug fixing!